 Gender equality is finally getting the serious acknowledgement it deserves.
 People are looking to eliminate differences between genders in almost every sphere, creating a system where men and women are treated alike and have equal access to the same jobs, education, opportunities, and everything in between.

 In many aspects of our daily lives, we’ve already implemented these changes with great results.
 Unfortunately, the investment market isn’t one of them.
-In this article we’ll perform some in-depth Ellevest reviews and see just how this female-focused platform fares in the world of robo advisors.
+In this article we’ll perform some in-depth Ellevest reviews and see just how this female-focused platform fares in the world of automated investing.

 Ellevest is one of many services on the list of robo advisors.
 However, this one has a unique function: it’s a platform created with the sole aim of eliminating the gender pay gap between men and women in the areas of investment and finance.
 It does this by specifically targeting its services at women, as you can tell from its slogan: “Built by women, for women.”
 Naturally, most reviews of Ellevest focus on this angle.